-- Music making: instrument use and related gear care; song writing; vocal techniques
+Music making: instrument use and related gear care; song writing; vocal techniques and voice care

-- Empowerment through knowledge & respect: music history; music genres; feminism; gender awareness; personal well-being practices & mindfulness
+Empowerment through knowledge & respect: music history; music genres; seminars on feminism, inclusion, diversity, cultural awareness and more; personal well-being practices & mindfulness

-- Band how-to’s: set up a practice space; how to put on your own show; band/show promotion
+Band how-to’s: set up a practice space; working with your band mates; putting on your own show; band & show promotion

 Do I need to bring my own instrument or anything else?

 All instruments (drums, bass, guitar, keyboard), related gear and necessary equipment are provided.
-However, if you have your own instrument that you would prefer to play you are welcome to use it at camp, just let us know on the application form.
+However, if you have your own instrument that you would prefer to play during the week of camp, just let us know on the application form.

 Campers should be prepared to bring:

-- A healthy, picnic-style lunch, plus a snack, every day (no gum, candy or soda pop, please)
+A healthy, nutrient-dense picnic-style lunch, plus a snack (or two), every day.
+No gum, candy or soda pop, please and thanks!

 Where does camp happen?

 Camp usually takes place at two venues – one for the camp program (Monday-Friday) and the second venue is for the Showcase Concert (Saturday).